Opinion | Trump boasts about a great economic record. Too bad it’s Obama’s.

 Right now, employment is down, on net, 6 million jobs since Trump became president.
 Contrary to White House adviser Peter Navarro’s christening of Trump as “the greatest jobs president” in history, Trump is on track to become the worst jobs president on record.
 That is, if not reelected, he will likely become the first president since modern employment statistics were recorded to leave office with fewer jobs than there were at his inauguration.

-That’s because, while payrolls are growing, we remain deeply in the hole; the Congressional Budget Office recently forecast that under current law the U.S. economy won’t recover all the jobs that existed when Trump was inaugurated until 2022.
+That’s because, while payrolls are growing, we remain deeply in the hole; the Congressional Budget Office recently forecast that under current law the U.S. economy won’t until 2022 recover all the jobs that existed when Trump was inaugurated.
 Recovering to the level at the start of the pandemic would take even longer.

 Team Trump’s response to this unflattering legacy has been simply to invent a different one.